 For the Blackberry Bourbon Lemonade

-- In a large pitcher, add bourbon, lemon juice, blackberry syrup, and sparkling lemonade.
+- In a large pitcher, add sparkling lemonade, bourbon, lemon juice, and blackberry-rosemary syrup.
 Stir well.

-- Serve blackberry bourbon lemonade immediately with frozen blackberries and slices of lemon for garnish.
+- Serve blackberry bourbon lemonade immediately with frozen blackberries and slices of lemon for garnish (both optional).